 3D Assembly was performed using 3D-DNA pipeline (Dudchenko et al., Science, 2017).
 The genome was reviewed using Juicebox Assembly Tools (Dudchenko et al., bioRxiv, 2018).
 See Methods for more information.

-The blood sample for in situ Hi-C preparation was donated by a male individual, and provided to us by Animal Technologies.
+The blood sample for in situ Hi-C preparation was provided to us by Animal Technologies.

 Hi-C Contact maps